St. Louis, Missouri

 The Gateway to the West’s BBQ

-St. Louis consumes more BBQ sauce per capita than any other city in America.
-It sits at a crossroads of BBQ culture, borrowing the sweetness of Kansas City but maintaining a fierce, independent love for pork—specifically, the rib.
+St. Louis consumes more BBQ sauce per person than any other city in America.
+It sits at a crossroads of BBQ culture.
+It borrows the sweetness of Kansas City but maintains a real love for pork.
+Specifically, the rib.

 The St. Louis Cut

-The city’s biggest contribution to the BBQ world is the St. Louis Cut Rib.
-This is a rack of spare ribs where the sternum bone, cartilage, and rib tips have been trimmed away, leaving a uniform, rectangular rack that cooks evenly and presents beautifully.
+The city’s big contribution to the BBQ world is the St. Louis Cut Rib.
+This is a rack of spare ribs where the sternum bone and cartilage have been trimmed away.
+This leaves a uniform, rectangular rack that cooks evenly and looks great.

 The Sauce: Sticky and Sweet

-St. Louis sauce shares a lot of DNA with Kansas City sauce.
-It is tomato-based, heavily sweetened (often with brown sugar or corn syrup), and slightly tangy.
-However, it tends to be a bit thinner and less molasses-heavy than KC style.
-The ribs are heavily mopped with this sauce during the final stages of the cook to create a sticky, caramelized glaze.
+St. Louis sauce has a lot in common with Kansas City sauce.
+It is tomato-based and very sweet.
+Folks often use brown sugar or corn syrup.
+However, it tends to be a bit thinner than the KC style.
+The ribs are heavily mopped with this sauce at the end of the cook.
+This creates a sticky, caramelized glaze.

-You can’t talk about St. Louis BBQ without mentioning Snoots (pig snouts).
-These are typically seasoned, grilled or smoked, and then deep-fried or roasted until they have the texture of a giant, crispy pork rind.
-They are served slathered in sweet BBQ sauce, offering an intense crunch.
+You can’t talk about St. Louis BBQ without mentioning Snoots.
+These are pig snouts.
+They are typically seasoned and grilled.
+Then they are deep-fried or roasted until they have the texture of a giant pork rind.
+They are served with sweet BBQ sauce and have a real crunch.

 Pork Steaks

-Another unique St. Louis staple is the Pork Steak.
-These are thick slices cut from the pork shoulder (Boston Butt).
-Instead of smoking them low and slow for pulling, they are grilled over direct heat, often braised in a pan of BBQ sauce, and served tender but intact.
+Another St. Louis staple is the Pork Steak.
+These are thick slices cut from the pork shoulder.
+Instead of smoking them for pulling, they are grilled over direct heat.
+They are often braised in a pan of BBQ sauce and served tender.